 What We’ve Done

 - Convened a Design Team of statewide, regional, and local stakeholders to strategize SBCT implementation in communities across the state.
 Comprised of experts from a variety of fields and areas of practice, including parent and caregiver allies, we worked together to create a blueprint for state-wide SBCT expansion and sustainability.
-Together, we identified high-impact communities; state, regional and local needs – including barriers, strengths, and existing resources; developed a strategy for the upcoming 2021 legislative session; formed statewide mission, vision, and value statements; and created a funding plan.
+Together, we identified high-impact communities; state, regional and local needs – including barriers, strengths, and existing resources; developed a strategy for the 2021 Legislative session; formed statewide mission, vision, and value statements; and created a funding plan.

-- Led by Washington’ data, identified communities of high need and impact for SBCT expansion.
+- Led by Washington’s data, identified communities of high need and impact for SBCT expansion.
 We assessed population demographics and outcomes of infants, toddlers, and families involved in the child welfare system.
 In identifying communities, we looked at the number of dependency cases filed for children under the age of three; racial disproportionality; abundance, or lack, of services and resources; geographic diversity; community buy-in and readiness.

 - Delivered an implementation plan to national ZERO TO THREE.
 Included in this plan were recommendations for high impact opportunities of potential investment of an SBCT expansion across Washington State, and an outline of a statewide oversight structure to address barriers and ensure alignment to the SBCT approach.